 Bond’s opposite number in the American C.I.A. is the closest thing he has to a buddy in the series, though it’s a million miles from a full-blown bromance.
 In “Dr. No,” Leiter is Jack Lord, later to become legendary to 1970’s TV viewers as stolid, teetotaling supercop Steve McGarrett of “Hawaii Five-O.” Here, he drinks a little; you can’t not drink around Bond.
 Leiter would return frequently, but Lord never reprised the part.
 Instead, Bond’s counterpart would be portrayed over the decades by an assortment of actors of differing ages and ethnicities.

 Ian Fleming attributed the inspiration for the titular baddie to Sax Rohmer’s Fu Manchu, now almost universally seen as a viciously racist anti-Chinese stereotype.
 Fleming, who often included racial asides in the Bond novels, was clearly unperturbed by that.
 Even so, No’s half-German ancestry may have something to do with Germany’s Dr. Mabuse, who director Fritz Lang and others had turned into a symbol of international evil in a series of influential films.
-(Bond villain-to-be Gert Frobe of “Goldfinger” was already playing Mabuse and future “Man With the Golden Gun” Christopher Lee would soon be recreating Fu Manchu in a Bond-inspired series of mid-sixties British cheapies.)
+(Bond villain-to-be Gert Frobe of “Goldfinger” had already appeared in 1960’s “The Thousand Eyes of Dr. Mabuse,” and future “Man With the Golden Gun” Christopher Lee would soon be recreating Fu Manchu in a Bond-inspired series of mid-sixties British cheapies.)
 Since he’s in only one movie, Dr. No proves a lot easier to kill than his ancestors, even with his death-dealing metal hands.
-Still, he’s a memorable villain who sets the pattern for future Bond baddies, with his cool stoicism and odd politeness.
+Still, he’s a memorable villain who sets the pattern for future Bond baddies with his cool stoicism and odd politeness.

 Once termed “the spookiest actor in the American theater,” Jewish-Canadian Joseph Wiseman seems to have had a solid understanding of his character, an ultimate outsider.
 That aspect also played into his status as a member of SPECTRE, the non-ideological amalgamation of bad guys bent on world domination which allowed the Bond producers to tone down the cheerfully strident Cold War politics of Fleming’s novels.
 In the book, No was more simply in the employ of the Soviet assassination outfit, SMERSH.